Urquidy, Bregman lead Astros over Nats 8-1 to tie Series 2-2

 Fans started leaving in the seventh, when the Astros sent 10 batters to the plate and battered the bullpen.
 Bregman, who began the night in a 1-for-13 Series slide, had the big blow, driving a low, inside fastball from Fernando Rodney into the left field stands of the ballpark where he was the All-Star Game MVP in 2018.

-Bregman held his bat high as he slowly walked out of the batter’s box, then took nearly 30 seconds to circle the bases.
+Bregman held his bat high as he slowly walked out of the batter’s box, then took 28 seconds to savor circling the bases.

-“Was just trying to hit the ball in the air and drive in a run, and ended up driving in four,” he said.

 Orange-clad Houston fans in the right field upper deck chanted “Let’s go Astros!” as Nationals fans were silenced.
 Wild-card Washington lost consecutive games for the first time since Sept.
 13-14 against Atlanta.

+“I think tonight was really the first time we really did what the Houston Astros offense can do,” outfielder Josh Reddick said.

-Starting pitchers were the talk of the Series coming in, with Washington’s Stephen Strasburg, Scherzer and Corbin combining for 12 All-Star selections and three Cy Young Awards.
-The baseball cards of Houston’s Cole, Justin Verlander and Zack Greinke shine with 17 All-Star picks, two Cy Youngs and one MVP.
+Starting pitchers were the talk of the Series coming in, with Washington’s Stephen Strasburg, Scherzer and Corbin combining for 12 All-Star picks and three Cy Young Awards.
+The baseball cards of Houston’s Cole, Justin Verlander and Zack Greinke sparkle with 17 All-Star selections, two Cy Youngs and one MVP.

 But there were just five 1-2-3 innings by starters in the first three games, and the most consecutive outs were turned in by Nationals veteran Aníbal Sánchez, who retired seven straight in Game 3.

-Urquidy, a 24-year-old right-hander who rebounded from Tommy John surgery in 2016, exceeded them all.
+Urquidy, who rebounded from Tommy John surgery in 2016, exceeded them all.

-“Maybe he doesn’t have the Max Scherzer, Gerrit Cole name, but he’s got good stuff,” Washington’s Trea Turner said.
+“Maybe he doesn’t have the Max Scherzer, Gerrit Cole name, but he’s got good stuff,” Washington leadoff man Trea Turner said.

-Urquidy wasn’t even announced as Houston’s starter until after Game 3, with Hinch hoping to piece together innings any way he could.
+Urquidy wasn’t even announced as Houston’s starter until after Game 3, with manager AJ Hinch hoping to piece together innings any way he could.

+The 24-year-old right-hander began the season at Double-A Corpus Christi, then was bumped up to Triple-A Round Rock in mid-May and made his major league debut in July.
+It wasn’t all success: Urquidy was pounded for 11 runs and 14 hits at El Paso on Aug.
+7.

+“I think I was a little crazy, a little ruined from the heat,” he said.

-The rookie had never pitched above Class A when he began the season at Double-A Corpus Christi, then was bumped up to Triple-A Round Rock in mid-May and made his major league debut in July.
-He faced the Nationals in just his 12th big league appearance, joining Fernando Valenzuela (1981) and Jaime García (2011) as the only Mexican starting pitchers in Series history.
+He faced the Nationals in just his 12th big league appearance, joining Fernando Valenzuela (1981) and Jaime García (2011) as the only Mexican starting pitchers in Series history and Valenzuela as the only one to win.
+Urquidy’s mother, Alma, was on hand.

+“My mom is someone that I talk to a lot and obviously she helped me out this morning,” Urquidy said.
+“We had coffee, just gave me some words of encouragement.”

 Urquidy allowed two hits in five scoreless innings, striking out four and walking none.

+“From the very beginning I thought he was calm, I thought he was in control of his stuff,” Hinch said.
+“His fastball had a little extra life to it.
+It’s had good life this postseason.
+And then he just came up with big pitch after big pitch.”

-Mixing four-seam fastballs in the mid-90s (mph) with two-seamers, sliders, curves and changeups, he set down the Nationals in order in the second, fourth and fifth, retiring his final nine batters.
+Mixing four-seam fastballs in the mid-90 mph range with two-seamers, sliders, curves and changeups, Urquidy set down the Nationals in order in the second, fourth and fifth, retiring his final nine batters.
 He threw 30 of his first 38 pitches for strikes, 45 of 67 overall.

 “He flipped his percentages,” Washington’s Adam Eaton said.
-“He threw me three sliders my first at-bat.
-And he throws it like 10% of the time.
+“He threw me three sliders my first at-bat — and he throws it like 10% of the time.
 So I was just like, going back, scratching my noggin.”

 Josh James, Will Harris, Héctor Rondón, Brad Peacock and Chris Devenski combined for two-hit relief to close it out for Houston.

-Washington’s best chance to get back into the game came in the sixth, when Harris relieved with two on and one out.
+Washington’s best chance to get back into the game came in the sixth, when Harris relieved with two on and one out and Houston ahead 4-0.
 Anthony Rendon singled off the pitcher’s leg, loading the bases, and Juan Soto drove in a run with a groundout.
 Harris then struck out Howie Kendrick.

-After going 7 for 21 with runners in scoring position in the first two games, the Nationals are 1 for 19 in the last two.
+After going 7 for 21 with runners in scoring position during the first two games, the Nationals are 1 for 19 in the last two.

 Houston flipped for the positive, going 9 for 23 with RISP after starting 3 for 17 in the two losses.
 The Astros burst ahead with timely hitting for the second straight night, getting consecutive one-out singles by José Altuve, Michael Brantley, Bregman and Gurriel.